 The Governor’s Youth Commission (GYC) is a diverse body of Arizona’s high school students composed of members from all across the state.
 The purpose of the GYC is to engage youth through innovative programs, events, and campaigns that effectively serve their communities in areas that are most meaningful to them.
 The Governor’s Youth Commission is housed in the Governor's Office of Youth, Faith and Family.

 What's the application process for the GYC?

-Online applications will open in the spring.
+Online applications open in the spring.
 The application consists of a short essay, letter of recommendation, and a resume.
-Select applicants will be asked to partake in an in-person interview a couple weeks after applications close.
-New members will be notified of acceptance in early summer.
+Select applicants will be asked to partake in an interview a couple weeks after applications close.
+New members will be notified of acceptance in mid summer.